The Coca-Cola Company (NYSE:KO) Shares Sold by Somerville Kurt F

-Other hedge funds also recently bought and sold shares of the company.
-Mirabella Financial Services LLP acquired a new stake in Coca-Cola in the 2nd quarter valued at about $1,116,000.
-Providence Capital Advisors LLC grew its stake in shares of Coca-Cola by 1.4% in the 2nd quarter.
-Providence Capital Advisors LLC now owns 43,642 shares of the company’s stock valued at $2,628,000 after buying an additional 620 shares during the period.
-KMG Fiduciary Partners LLC grew its stake in shares of Coca-Cola by 10.6% in the 2nd quarter.
-KMG Fiduciary Partners LLC now owns 160,172 shares of the company’s stock valued at $9,646,000 after buying an additional 15,389 shares during the period.
-Avion Wealth grew its stake in shares of Coca-Cola by 73.9% in the 2nd quarter.
-Avion Wealth now owns 781 shares of the company’s stock valued at $46,000 after buying an additional 332 shares during the period.
-Finally, Quantinno Capital Management LP grew its stake in shares of Coca-Cola by 13.2% in the 2nd quarter.
-Quantinno Capital Management LP now owns 84,095 shares of the company’s stock valued at $5,064,000 after buying an additional 9,800 shares during the period.
-Institutional investors and hedge funds own 68.96% of the company’s stock.
+Several other hedge funds have also made changes to their positions in the company.
+Geode Capital Management LLC grew its stake in shares of Coca-Cola by 2.8% in the 2nd quarter.
+Geode Capital Management LLC now owns 79,165,884 shares of the company’s stock valued at $4,754,907,000 after buying an additional 2,183,864 shares during the period.
+Morgan Stanley boosted its position in shares of Coca-Cola by 15.7% during the 4th quarter.
+Morgan Stanley now owns 79,101,856 shares of the company’s stock worth $5,031,669,000 after purchasing an additional 10,722,435 shares during the period.
+Charles Schwab Investment Management Inc. boosted its position in shares of Coca-Cola by 4.4% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 60,636,577 shares of the company’s stock worth $3,728,653,000 after purchasing an additional 2,546,489 shares during the period.
+Moneta Group Investment Advisors LLC boosted its position in shares of Coca-Cola by 103,297.9% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 57,734,303 shares of the company’s stock worth $3,672,479,000 after purchasing an additional 57,678,466 shares during the period.
+Finally, Norges Bank purchased a new position in shares of Coca-Cola during the 4th quarter worth approximately $2,937,315,000.
+Hedge funds and other institutional investors own 68.96% of the company’s stock.

+In other Coca-Cola news, SVP Beatriz R. Perez sold 20,534 shares of the company’s stock in a transaction on Thursday, October 26th.
+The shares were sold at an average price of $56.12, for a total value of $1,152,368.08.
+Following the completion of the transaction, the senior vice president now owns 143,383 shares in the company, valued at $8,046,653.96.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 In other news, CEO James Quincey sold 92,029 shares of the stock in a transaction dated Monday, September 18th.
 The shares were sold at an average price of $58.09, for a total transaction of $5,345,964.61.
 Following the completion of the sale, the chief executive officer now owns 442,546 shares in the company, valued at $25,707,497.14.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In related news, SVP Beatriz R. Perez sold 20,534 shares of the stock in a transaction dated Thursday, October 26th.
-The shares were sold at an average price of $56.12, for a total transaction of $1,152,368.08.
-Following the completion of the transaction, the senior vice president now directly owns 143,383 shares of the company’s stock, valued at $8,046,653.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO James Quincey sold 92,029 shares of the stock in a transaction dated Monday, September 18th.
-The shares were sold at an average price of $58.09, for a total transaction of $5,345,964.61.
-Following the completion of the transaction, the chief executive officer now directly owns 442,546 shares of the company’s stock, valued at $25,707,497.14.
+Also, SVP Beatriz R. Perez sold 20,534 shares of the stock in a transaction dated Thursday, October 26th.
+The stock was sold at an average price of $56.12, for a total transaction of $1,152,368.08.
+Following the sale, the senior vice president now owns 143,383 shares of the company’s stock, valued at approximately $8,046,653.96.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 349,316 shares of company stock worth $19,716,506.
-Company insiders own 1.00% of the company’s stock.
+Insiders sold 349,316 shares of company stock worth $19,716,506 over the last 90 days.
+Corporate insiders own 1.00% of the company’s stock.

 Coca-Cola (NYSE:KO – Get Free Report) last released its quarterly earnings data on Tuesday, October 24th.
 The company reported $0.74 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.69 by $0.05.
 Coca-Cola had a net margin of 23.92% and a return on equity of 42.44%.
 The company had revenue of $11.95 billion during the quarter, compared to the consensus estimate of $11.45 billion.
-Equities research analysts expect that The Coca-Cola Company will post 2.68 earnings per share for the current year.
+As a group, research analysts forecast that The Coca-Cola Company will post 2.68 EPS for the current fiscal year.

 Coca-Cola Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
-Stockholders of record on Friday, December 1st will be paid a dividend of $0.46 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 15th.
+Shareholders of record on Friday, December 1st will be paid a $0.46 dividend.
 The ex-dividend date of this dividend is Thursday, November 30th.
-This represents a $1.84 annualized dividend and a dividend yield of 3.15%.
-Coca-Cola’s dividend payout ratio (DPR) is 73.90%.
+This represents a $1.84 annualized dividend and a yield of 3.15%.
+Coca-Cola’s dividend payout ratio is presently 73.90%.

 Coca-Cola Company Profile